foundata/guidelines/ansible-style-guide.md

 * Ansible 12 enforces boolean results for conditionals by default.
 Non-boolean results now [raise an error (like `Conditional result (<True|False>) was derived from value of type '<Type>'`)]((https://docs.ansible.com/ansible/latest/porting_guides/porting_guide_12.html#broken-conditionals)) instead of being silently evaluated as truthy.
 * Writing explicit boolean predicates makes the intent clear and prevents subtle bugs that are hard to diagnose.
 * YAML interprets unquoted strings containing `: ` as mappings.
 Since non-empty mappings are truthy, this silently breaks comparisons.
 Quoting the entire expression prevents this.
+* The `success` and `failed` tests are semantic, self-documenting, and work consistently across modules.
+They abstract the implementation detail of return codes, making conditionals more readable and resilient to future changes in how modules report status.